13 Forex CRM Features Brokers Need in 2026

 Your clients expect fast, reliable deposits and withdrawals.
 The CRM should connect to multiple payment providers and manage the entire fund flow.

-What to Look For
+What to look for:

-- Multiple gateway support—Bank wire, credit/debit cards, e-wallets (Skrill, Neteller), cryptocurrency, and region-specific methods.
+- Multiple gateway support — Bank wire, credit/debit cards, e-wallets (Skrill, Neteller), cryptocurrency, and region-specific methods.
 No single payment provider covers every market.

-- Automated deposit processing—When a client deposits funds, the CRM should automatically credit their trading account without manual intervention.
+- Automated deposit processing — When a client deposits funds, the CRM should automatically credit their trading account without manual intervention.

-- Withdrawal workflow—Configurable approval rules for withdrawals, including automatic approval for amounts below a threshold and manual review for larger amounts.
+- Withdrawal workflow — Configurable approval rules for withdrawals, including automatic approval for amounts below a threshold and manual review for larger amounts.

-- Multi-currency handling—Support for deposits and withdrawals in multiple currencies with automatic conversion where needed.
+- Multi-currency handling — Support for deposits and withdrawals in multiple currencies with automatic conversion where needed.

-- Transaction history—Complete audit trail of all financial transactions, accessible to both clients and your back-office team.
+- Transaction history — Complete audit trail of all financial transactions, accessible to both clients and your back-office team.

 Red flag: If adding a new payment provider requires custom development every time, the CRM’s payment architecture is too rigid.
 Look for systems with a plugin-based payment gateway framework.